25 Pancakes Around the World

 The pancake isn’t a new concept, however, or an exclusively American one.
 Ancient Greeks enjoyed pancakes enriched with sesame seeds and honey, and the Elizabethans added rosewater and sherry.
 Today, cultures all over the world have some variation on the theme.

 The incredible pancakes on our list vary from sea to shining sea.
 Some are sweet, some are savory, and some are so versatile they can be eaten at any time of day.

 In the spirit of National Pancake Day coming up on Sept.
 26, here's a world tour through the international pancake hall of fame.

 In Australia, the small and thick pancakes called pikelets are popular as a snack, often served with afternoon tea.
 Pikelets can also be purchased ready-made in grocery stores, and heated up or served cold.
 Toppings often include jam and whipped cream.

-pieces of pancake — which often incorporate raisins in the batter — are then served with fresh or preserved fruit.
+[related]With a nickname like “The Emperor’s Trifle,” you know the dish has to be high-quality.
+This classic Austrian treat is made of very thick and custardy pancakes, fried in butter, and torn into bite-sized pieces to finish the browning process.
+The pieces of pancake — which often incorporate raisins in the batter — are then served with fresh or preserved fruit.
 Some legends say that kaiserschmarrn were first served to Emperor Franz Joseph I around the turn of the 20th century.

 Additional reporting by Elsa Säätelä.